manho30/netease-musicbot/README.md

 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Obtain a Telegram Bot API token from BotFather and update the config.py file with your token.
 4. Install FFmpeg on your system to handle audio conversions.
-5. **MusicBot relies on the NeteaseCloudMusicApi as its backend.
+5. **MusicBot relies on the [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)as its backend.
 Follow the setup instructions in the API's repository.**

 ## 🏃 How to Run